CULTURE

-CULTUREMy Paris Edit: Full Luxe, Full Drama
+My Paris Edit: Full Luxe, Full Drama

 Paris is synonymous with luxury — not just in gilded palaces and couture houses, but in the everyday moments that feel impossibly elevated.
 When I first came here as a broke college kid, I lived off bakery sandwiches, cheap white wine, and free views.
 And honestly?
 It was still magical.

 On my triumphant return (as an adult with an income), I went all in.
 This time I leaned into the city’s flair for the dramatic — the grand hotels, the candlelit dinners, the over-the-top nights out.
-Paris isn’t a place for half-measures; it rewards indulgence.

 Where to Stay: Hôtel Dame Des Arts